-Vehicles: Thefts, Recoveries On February 16 a 1983 Pontiac Sunbird that had been stolen from the 9000 block of Breezewood Terrace on January 26 was recovered in College Park by the owner.
+Vehicles: Thefts, Recoveries On February 16 a 1983 Pontiac Sunbird that had been stolen from the 9000 block of Breezewood Terrace on January 26 was owner.
 The car had a lot of frontend damage.
 No arrests were made.

 On February 17 a resident reported the theft of his 1986 cream-colored Toyota Corolla, MD tags VMT009, from the 7800 block of Hanover Pkwy.
 While investigating that theft, Officer Richard Sullivan noticed a 1986 Toyota left running in the park-ing lot.
 It turned out that that car had been stolen earlier in the day from the 8900 block of Greenbelt Road.